 Dear brothers and sisters,

 To help prevent the spread of COVID-19, all corporate church meetings will be virtual by phone, conference call, or video conference, until further notice.
-We also encourage you to meet at home with your own family and in small groups virtually day by day.
+We also encourage you to meet at home with your own family.

 On Lord’s Day morning, July 19, and on the first Lord’s Day of each month, the church will have a combined whole church Zoom meeting.
 On other Lord’s Days, the church will meet together in two districts by Zoom video conference.
 On Wednesday night, the whole church will meet by Zoom.
 The various home Bible study groups around the city are also meeting by Zoom and teleconference.
 The Zoom links and schedules for the Lord’s Day meetings, home group meetings, prayer meetings and children’s meetings are on the Schedule & Announcements page.

 We will continue to monitor the situation with COVID-19 and keep you apprised of the church’s meeting schedule in the days ahead.
 Please reach out to any of the elders at any time with cares, concerns, or exceptional hardships.

 “Not abandoning our own assembling together, as the custom with some is, but exhorting one another; and so much the more as you see the day drawing near.” – Hebrews 10:25

 “And they continued steadfastly in the teaching and the fellowship of the apostles, in the breaking of bread and the prayers.” – Acts 2:42

 “And day by day, continuing steadfastly with one accord in the temple and breaking bread from house to house, they partook of their food with exultation and simplicity of heart” – Acts 2:46

 “…but from the beginning it has not been so.” – Matthew 19:8